ode to bones

 That’s a lot of fucking soup.

 When we talk about bones we can't go much deeper.
 To feel something to the bone is to know that every existing particle of our self is wholly dedicated to a thought, feeling, or instinct.
 Working to the bone implies utmost exhaustion.
 To cut something to the bone is to reduce it to naught more than the absolute minimum.
 When it comes down to it, bones can represent nothing even though they exist to keep everything in place.
-Embedded in our language, they continue to show off their dynamic nature.
+Even in our language they continue to show off their dynamic nature.

 The fate we all share.
 Make no bones about it.